When is Harlan Coben's The Woods released on Netflix?

 Get ready for another gripping mystery from the author of The Stranger

+Harlan Coben has quickly become one of the biggest names in crime drama, thanks to Netflix’s popular adaptations of his novels.

-Fans of Netflix’s crime drama The Stranger, which premiered on the streaming service back in January, have a new series to get excited about.
+Following in the footsteps of Safe and more recently The Stranger, which premiered on the streaming service back in January, fans of his work have a brand new series to get excited about.

 Here’s everything you need to know about The Woods…